ovsky/Ultralight-NativeWebBrowser/README.md

 By leveraging Ultralight's high-performance, GPU-accelerated renderer, this application achieves a level of resource efficiency that is simply not possible with other frameworks.
 It's designed to be a component, not an OS.

-## 🎯 Project Philosophy & Goals

-This repository serves as a practical, open-source example for developers.
-The primary goals are:

-## ✨ Features

 ## 📥 Get the App